Your Content Marketing FAQs, Answered

-No, you don’t need a blog to do content marketing.
-However, blogging is a popular channel for content marketing, as it allows you to publish information that’s relevant to your industry and rank organically for keywords your target audience is querying.
+No, you don’t need a blog for content marketing.
+Blogging is a popular channel for content marketing because it allows you to publish information that’s relevant to your industry and rank organically for keywords your target audience is querying.

-Rather than a blog, though, gated content also works splendidly, as it allows you to build your owned audience and market to them later.
+Gated content also works splendidly.
+This tactic allows you to build your owned audience and market to them later.
 We have found success by using blogs or resources (gated or ungated) as the source of content and then distributing the content through other channels (like email, social media and PR).
 The content helps build your owned audience, which you continue to nurture with more content.